 To help you decipher how to find maintenance calories, we are going to be showing you the Revised Harris-Benedict equation and the Mifflin-St Jeor Formula:

 - Revised Harris-Benedict equation for men = 88.4 + (13.4 x weight in kg) + (4.8 x height in cm) – (5.68 x age in years)

 - Revised Harris-Benedict equation for women = 447.6 + (9.25 x weight in kg) + (3.10 x height in cm) – (4.33 x age in years)

 - Mifflin-St Jeor Formula For Men = (9.99 x weight in kg) + (6.25 x height in centimeters) – (4.92 x age) + 5

 - Mifflin-St Jeor Formula For Women = (9.99 x weight in kilograms) + (6.25 x height in centimeters) – (4.92 x age) – 161

 Using either one of these calculations helps you find your BMR, but this is not all.
-To obtain a more realistic value for maintaining your current weight you will have to find your TDEE by including your daily activity levels in the calculations.
+To obtain a more realistic value for maintaining your current weight you will have to find your total daily energy expenditure (TDEE) by including your daily activity levels in the calculations.
 Here is how to do it:

 - Sedentary lifestyle (very little to no exercise) = BMR x 1.2